djmaze/librespot-snapserver/README.md

 Notes:

-* Add `SNAPCAST_VERSION=x.xx.x` in order to build a different version of snapcast.
+* Add `SNAPCAST_VERSION=x.xx.x` in order to build a different version of snapcast or `LIBRESPOT_VERSION=x.x.x` to build a different version of librespot.
-* Since there are no official librespot releases, It always uses the latest librespot version from git.